 3. Suppress Unreliable Data

-Since the DMI table contains many unknown/non-existing entries, users might want to reduce these fields as much possible.
+Since the DMI table contains many unknown/non-existing entries, users might want to reduce these fields as much as possible.
 Thankfully, we can utilize the -q or –quiet option to do exactly this.
 Take a look at the next command to see how this works.

 $ sudo dmidecode -q | less $ sudo dmidecode --quiet | less